Ryan Jeffers Player Props: Twins vs. Orioles

 Ryan Jeffers At The Plate

-- Jeffers has eight doubles, a triple, three home runs and 15 walks while batting .265.
+- Jeffers is batting .254 with eight doubles, a triple, three home runs and 15 walks.

-- Jeffers has driven home a run in seven games this season (16.3%), including more than one RBI in 7.0% of his games.
+- Jeffers has picked up an RBI in seven games this season (15.9%), with more than one RBI in three of those games (6.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.